Abiogenesis: Producing a habitable Earth

+Evolutionary history

 Early universe with first stars

-Soon after the Big Bang, which occurred roughly 14 Gya, the only chemical elements present in the universe were hydrogen, helium, and lithium, the three lightest atoms in the periodic table.
-These elements gradually came together to form stars.
-These early stars were massive and short-lived, producing all the heavier elements through stellar nucleosynthesis.
-Carbon, currently the fourth most abundant chemical element in the universe (after hydrogen, helium, and oxygen), was formed mainly in white dwarf stars, particularly those bigger than twice the mass of the sun.
-As these stars reached the end of their lifecycles, they ejected these heavier elements, among them carbon and oxygen, throughout the universe.
-These heavier elements allowed for the formation of new objects, including rocky planets and other bodies.
-According to the nebular hypothesis, the formation and evolution of the Solar System began 4.6 Gya with the gravitational collapse of a small part of a giant molecular cloud.
-Most of the collapsing mass collected in the center, forming the Sun, while the rest flattened into a protoplanetary disk out of which the planets, moons, asteroids, and other small Solar System bodies formed.
+Soon after the Big Bang, roughly 14 Gya, the only chemical elements present in the universe were hydrogen, helium, and lithium, the three lightest atoms in the periodic table.
+These elements gradually accreted and began orbiting in disks of gas and dust.
+Gravitational accretion of material at the hot and dense centers of these protoplanetary disks formed stars by the fusion of hydrogen.
+Early stars were massive and short-lived, producing all the heavier elements by stellar nucleosynthesis.
+Such element formation proceeds to its most stable element Iron-56.
+Heavier elements were formed during supernovae at the end of a star's lifecycle.
+Carbon, currently the fourth most abundant element in the universe, was formed mainly in white dwarf stars.
+As these stars reached the end of their lifecycles, they ejected heavier elements, including carbon and oxygen, throughout the universe.
+These allowed for the formation of rocky planets.
+According to the nebular hypothesis, the Solar System began to form 4.6 Gya with the gravitational collapse of part of a giant molecular cloud.
+Most of the collapsing mass collected in the center, forming the Sun, while the rest flattened into a protoplanetary disk out of which the planets formed.